Dallinger/Dallinger/docs/source/configuration.rst

     to qualify to participate in your experiment.
 1-100.

 ``contact_email_on_error`` *unicode*
-    Email address used as recipient for error report emails, and displayed to workers when there is an error.
+    The email address used as the recipient for error report emails, and the email displayed to workers when there is an error.

 ``auto_recruit``
-    Whether recruitment should be automatic.
+    A boolean on whether recruitment should be automatic.

 ``assign_qualifications``
     A boolean which controls whether an experiment-specific qualification